meg-gutshall/code-talk-requests-frontend/README.md

 >Include your name and any links to your social media, contact info, or websites that you'd like.
 Don't forget to s/o your contributors here too!

 **[Meg Gutshall](https://github.com/meg-gutshall/)**

-See also the list of [contributors](#contributors) who participated in this project.

-## Contributors

->Add a list of contributors here.
-You may want to feature some who have really stood out.

 ## Acknowledgments